 Nanotechnology Laboratory (Willson 105)

 The Physics Laboratories are equipped to support introductory experiments in mechanics, fluids, sound, electric and magnetic fields, and optics.
-Additional apparatus available to support more advanced experiments includes various electron tubes, precision interferometers, spectrometers, acoustic devices, HeNe, and tunable lasers, a complete X-ray system, and a fully automated weather station.
-Computers are available in the lab for interfacing with equipment.
+Additional apparatus available to support more advanced experiments includes various electron tubes, precision interferometers, spectrometers, acoustic devices, HeNe, tunable lasers and a complete X-ray system.

 Power and Controls Laboratory (Wentworth 007)